People who succeed with PPC do two things very well:

 Only answer the questions that directly impact your marketing plan.

+Hubspot made an awesome tool that will help this process along called MakeMyPersona.
 The site is worth its weight in gold:

 Simply go through the process as if you were setting up a paid campaign on Facebook.